s-resch/mandragola_clizia_network_analysis/README.md

 # Textual material

 The digital text versions of _Mandragola_ and _Clizia_ used for the analysis are taken from _DraCor_ (https://dracor.org/), which themselves derive from _Biblioteca Italiana_ (http://www.bibliotecaitaliana.it/).
 The text files are named as "\_Interaction" files as they contain the enhancements made by Sascha Resch in order to extract an interactional network.
 Still, they were used for retrieving the co-occurences, as well, as the annotations for the interaction graph don't remove information about co-occurences.
 For detailed references see Sascha Resch's essay "Mandragola und Clizia aus der Perspektive der digitalen Netzwerkanalyse".
-You can find the further annotated versions of these TEI XML files in this repoaitory
+You can find the further annotated versions of these TEI XML files in this repository

 # Results/Python scripts